Aperkirdyck History, Family Crest & Coats of Arms

 Early Origins of the Aperkirdyck family

-Banffshire (Gaelic: Siorrachd Bhanbh), former Scottish county located in the northeasterly Grampian region of Scotland, now of divided between the Council Areas of Moray and Aberdeenshire, in the old barony of Aberkirder, where one of the first of the Clan on record was John Aberkirder who rendered homage to King Edward 1st of England, in 1296.
+The surname Aperkirdyck was first found in Banffshire (Gaelic: Siorrachd Bhanbh), former Scottish county located in the northeasterly Grampian region of Scotland, now of divided between the Council Areas of Moray and Aberdeenshire, in the old barony of Aberkirder, where one of the first of the Clan on record was John Aberkirder who rendered homage to King Edward 1st of England, in 1296.

-Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
-New York: New York Public Library, 1946.
-Print.
-(ISBN 0-87104-172-3) Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."
+Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."

 Important Dates for the Aperkirdyck family

 Aperkirdyck Spelling Variations

-hundred years, documents were basically unique.
+Prior to the invention of the printing press in the last hundred years, documents were basically unique.
 Names were written according to sound, and often appeared differently each time they were recorded.
 Spelling variations of the name Aperkirdyck include Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Aperkirdyck family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Aperkirdyck Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aperkirdyck Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aperkirdyck family to Ireland
+Migration of the Aperkirdyck family

 The freedom of the North American colonies was enticing, and many Scots left to make the great crossing.
 It was a long and hard journey, but its reward was a place where there was more land than people and tolerance was far easier to come by.
 Many of these people came together to fight for a new nation in the American War of Independence, while others remained loyal to the old order as United Empire Loyalists.
 The ancestors of Scots in North America have recovered much of this heritage in the 20th century through Clan societies and other such organizations.
 A search of immigration and passenger lists revealed many important and early immigrants to North America bearing the name of Aperkirdyck: James Aberkirder who settled in Virginia in 1690.